Introduction to Radar Systems

 - Basic physics including the topics of electricity and magnetism.

-- University students or recent graduates who are contemplating employment with a corporation which develops radar systems.
+- University students or recent graduates who are contemplating employment with a corporation that develops radar systems.

-- Non-technical employees of corporations such as accountants, lawyers, and other non-engineering personnel that develop radar systems.
+- Nonengineering employees, such as accountants, lawyers, and technicians, of corporations that develop radar systems.

 - Patent attorneys who deal with radar patent issues.